West Virginia Law Review

 As mentioned previously, to date no New York court has

-But a few other
+retraction statute.
+But a few other jurisdictions have

-persuasive to a New York court pondering this
+one of these cases might be persuasive to a New York court

-distinction.
+pondering this distinction.

-Ambiguity still remains, however, and liars deciding whether
+Ambiguity still remains, however, and liars deciding

-to correct a lie have
+whether to correct a lie have no clear-cut answer to

-no clear-cut answer to whether their locus poenitentiae has
+whether their locus poenitentiae has expired.

 III.
 The Completed-Crime Rule: The Rejection of the